-3.3.
+4.3.
 Transfer of ownership

-References: Article 42 RfP - Article II.27 of GA (Euratom: Article 41 RfP)
+References: Article 42 RfP - Article II.27 of ECGA (Euratom: Article 41 RfP)

 Transfers of ownership of foreground are allowed, though the obligations regarding that foreground must be passed on to the transferee.
-In principle, as long as the participant concerned is required to grant access rights, notification must be given to the other participants, during which time they have the right to object.
+In principle, as long as the participant concerned is required to grant access rights, notification must be given to the other participants, which may object within a specified period.
 However, they may agree in advance that no prior notification is necessary with regard to a specifically identified third party.
 Contrary to FP6, the Commission must only be notified in very limited cases.

-When ownership is transferred, the assignor must conclude appropriate arrangements to ensure that its contractual obligations with respect to dissemination, use, and the granting of access rights (Article 42.2 RfP; Article II.27.1 of GA) are passed on to the new owner (the "assignee"), as well as by the latter to any subsequent assignee.
+When ownership is transferred, the assignor must conclude appropriate arrangements to ensure that its contractual obligations with respect to dissemination, use, and the granting of access rights (Article 42.2 RfP; Article II.27.1 of ECGA) are passed on to the new owner (the "assignee"), as well as by the latter to any subsequent assignee.
 Moreover, prior notice must be given to the other participants, and to the Commission in certain cases.